pszemraj/job-scraper/README.md

 As the original just pulled and saved an excel file, additional features have been added to make the script more useful:

 #### 1 - Integration with Google Drive
-- files are now auto-saved to google drive with the day's date to keep track
+- files are now auto-saved to google drive folder as specified, includes the day's date to keep track
 - files have columns added for date and time pulled incase some sort of larger-scale database creation is useful

 #### 2 - Added Visualization

 - k-means visualization: text in field of choice (typically either the job title or the summary) is vectorized and then clustered via unsupervised k-means.
+- Current options for vectorization are TF-IDF or word2vec via the Google News pretrained dataset (available through Gensim)
 - optimal number of k-means clusters determined via elbow method
 - Jobs are then plotted by their dimensionality reduced representation (currently: PCA) and colored by cluster.
 A custom plotting function (roughly analogous to that [TextHero](https://texthero.org/) includes built-in but with more features) displays the job data.
--

 ![viz_sans_labels](https://user-images.githubusercontent.com/74869040/119703148-87382280-be56-11eb-94d9-b5627947cf4b.png)